SuiZiAng/test-weekly-reports/README.md

 Learning progress:I had no basic knowledge of C language before,so I initially learned basic data types,operators and expressions through MOOC.

-My implementation of the tasks you have done this week:The compilation of Hello World and simple operations was completed using CodeBlocks.
+My implementation of the tasks you have done this week:The compilation of Hello World and simple operations was completed using CodeBlocks.(A PDF with photos is attached.)

 Unsolved problems:None.